ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 including but not limited to database keys, file names, machine or system names, and identifiers for event-driven transactions.

-One area in which UUIDs have gained popularity is as database keys.
+One area in which UUIDs have gained popularity is database keys.
 This stems from the increasingly distributed nature of modern applications.
 In such cases, "auto increment" schemes often used by databases do not work well, as the effort required to coordinate sequential numeric identifiers across